tkphd/tkphd.github.io/work/proj-1.md

 I chose [phase-field simulations](https://en.wikipedia.org/wiki/Phase_field_models), since their foundations in statistical thermodynamics allow for realistic physical features in the model.
-The downside is that the interfaces are diffuse, not sharp &emdash; so I created an algorithm to extract discrete grain boundary networks from 2D and 3D datasets:
+The downside is that the interfaces are diffuse, not sharp, so I created an algorithm to extract discrete grain boundary networks from 2D and 3D datasets:

 {:.imgcenter}